Benjamin Thompson: American Revolutionary War

-When the American Revolutionary War began Thompson was a man of property and standing in New England and was opposed to the uprising.
-He was active in recruiting loyalists to fight the rebels.
-This earned him the enmity of the popular party, and a mob attacked Thompson's house.
-He fled to the British lines, abandoning his wife, as it turned out, permanently.
-Thompson was welcomed by the British to whom he gave valuable information about the American forces, and became an advisor to both General Gage and Lord George Germain.
+Following the outbreak of the American Revolutionary War in 1775, Thompson, by now a wealthy and influential landowner, came out as a Loyalist.
+He was soon using his connections in the colonial militia to recruit and arm Loyalists seeking to fight alongside the British against rebel forces, which earned him the enmity of Patriots in New Hampshire.
+Thompson was stripped of his militia commission and a Patriot mob attacked and burned down his house, causing him to flee to British lines, abandoning his wife in the process.
+He became a political and military advisor to General Thomas Gage (to whom Thompson was already passing information on Patriots), and later assisted Lord George Germain in organizing and provisioning Loyalist military units.

-While working with the British armies in America he conducted experiments to measure the force of gunpowder, the results of which were widely acclaimed when published in 1781 in the Philosophical Transactions of the Royal Society.
-On the strength of this he arrived in London at the end of the war with a reputation as a scientist.
+In 1781, Thompson raised his own military unit, the King's American Dragoons, which was primarily stationed on Long Island in 1782 and early 1783, where they became notorious for demolishing a church and burial ground in order to erect Fort Golgotha in Huntington, New York.
+During his military career, Thompson conducted experiments to measure the force of gunpowder, the results of which were widely acclaimed when published in 1781 in the Philosophical Transactions of the Royal Society.
+On the strength of this, he arrived in London at the end of the war with a reputation as an accomplished scientist.

 Bavarian maturity

 In 1785, he moved to Bavaria where he became an aide-de-camp to the Prince-elector Charles Theodore.
 He spent eleven years in Bavaria, reorganizing the army and establishing workhouses for the poor.
 He also invented Rumford's Soup, a soup for the poor, and established the cultivation of the potato in Bavaria.
 He studied methods of cooking, heating, and lighting, including the relative costs and efficiencies of wax candles, tallow candles, and oil lamps.

 On Prince Charles' behalf he created the Englischer Garten in Munich in 1789; it remains today and is known as one of the largest urban public parks in the world.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1789.

-For his efforts, in 1791 Thompson was made a Count of the Holy Roman Empire, becoming Reichsgraf von Rumford (English: Imperial Count of Rumford).
+For his efforts, in 1791 Thompson was made an Imperial Count, becoming Reichsgraf von Rumford.
 He took the name "Rumford" after the town of Rumford, New Hampshire, which was an older name for Concord where he had been married.